ircam-ismm/webaudio-tutorials/basics/web-audio-api-introduction.md

 # Web Audio API - An Introduction

-The Web Audio API, which defines a high-level JavaScript _Application Programming Interface_ (API) for processing and synthesizing audio, is specification which has reach the status of _Candidate Recommendation_ for the W3C:
+The Web Audio API, which defines a high-level JavaScript _Application Programming Interface_ (API) for processing and synthesizing audio, is specification which has reached the status of _Candidate Recommendation_ for the W3C:

 > A Candidate Recommendation is a document that W3C believes has been widely reviewed and satisfies the Working Group technical requirements.
 W3C publishes a Candidate Recommendation to gather implementation experience.